iOS 14 vs. iOS 15: Should You Update?

 iOS 14 has benefitted from a whole year's worth of gradual bug fixes, meaning that it is likely to be much more stable and reliable than iOS 15, which has only just been released.
 No considerable, debilitating bugs have been reported with iOS 15 yet, but it is not uncommon to see minor bugs intermittently throughout the system in the first versions of a major new OS.

 Although iOS 15 does not appear to have any crippling bugs, users who prioritize stability may prefer to stay using iOS 14 until a few more versions of iOS 15 have been released, giving the OS more time to mature. iOS 14 will not be supported and updated with new fixes forever, but waiting a little longer before switching to iOS 15 may give Apple more time to address bugs.
-This process is already underway, with Apple already beta testing iOS 15.1, which is sure to include some bug fixes.
+This process is already underway, with Apple releasing a number of iterative updates to iOS 15 since its launch, each of which has included bug fixes.

-A number of features that were announced for iOS 15 have been delayed.
-For example, SharePlay, which lets users do more in FaceTime calls with options for watching TV together, listening to music, and screen sharing, was delayed and has not yet been released to the public.
-Other features coming in later updates to iOS 15 include Digital Legacy, keys and IDs in the Wallet app, App Privacy Reports, Universal Control, Find My support for AirPods, and more.
+A number of features that were announced for iOS 15 were initially delayed, such as SharePlay, which lets users do more in FaceTime calls with options for watching TV together, listening to music, and screen sharing.
+Other features coming in later updates to iOS 15 include Digital IDs in the Wallet app and Universal Control.

 If you were waiting for any of these features in particular as the main reason to upgrade to iOS 15, it may be worth sticking with iOS 14 until they are released.
 For more information on iOS 15's as-yet-unreleased features, read our helpful guide.